-Applicants approved for the CRSS credential will be required to take an examination.
+CRSS applicants will be required to take an examination.
 The examination is computer based and scheduled by appointment only.
 Testing candidates will need to have a current email account in order to set the exam appointment.
-Walk-in examinations are not allowed
+Walk-in examinations are not allowed.

-The examination is designed to assure that applicants applying for certification have acquired the knowledge necessary to function in a competent manner.
-Maintenance of the test questions is ongoing and the model and exam may be updated periodically.

-CRSS applicants may take the examination prior to approval of their application.
-However, applicants must have appropriate pieces of the application and a letter requesting to test in our office 60 days prior to the selected examination date.
-The minimum application requirements to take the exam prior to approval include:

-- the first two pages of the application that include general information about the applicant - a signed and dated Assurance and Release form - a signed, dated and notarized ICB Code of Ethics - payment of the application fee - a letter from the applicant requesting to take the examination prior to application approval as telephone requests are not accepted

-ICB is not responsible for delays in your exam process if the proper forms are not submitted.
-This information must be received prior to being eligible to test.
-Once the application has been processed, the applicant will receive an examination letter and pre-registration test code sheet via email.
-To be scheduled for the examination, the applicant must return a completed pre-registration test code sheet with payment of the non-refundable examination fee.
+CRSS applicants will be given the opportunity to take the examination prior to approval of their application once the required phases have been completed.
+The minimum requirements to take the exam prior to approval include the completion of the first two phases of the application that include general information, a signed and dated Assurance and Release form, a signed, dated and notarized ICB Code of Ethics, and payment of the application and exam fee.
+Once the appropriate application phases have been approved, the applicant will be issued an examination notice and pre-registration test code sheet in their Certemy account.
+To be scheduled for the examination, the applicant must complete the pre-registration test code sheet and make the payment of the non-refundable examination fee.